 She came dressed for the occasion.
-A colorful skirt with the patterns and symbols of a thousand ancient tribes, a matching headwear woven tight around her forehead, and a smile more radiant than ever.
-She had never been to a National Park, but she knew a lot of the animals.
+A colorful skirt with the patterns and symbols of ancient tribes, complimented by a matching head wrap, and a radiant smile.
+She had never been to a National Park, but she recognized many of the animals.
 Off to the right was an Izimpala (impala), standing under a thorn-bush tree a proud umgankla (kudu).
 And oh, look at the tall indlulamithis (giraffes) watching us.

 “How are you liking it, Kalape?”
 We would ask her and she would throw her hands up in the air, chattering excitedly in a mix of English and Zulu.

-For a long few moments, it stood with his back to us, absorbed in a world accessible only to him.
-Kalape was beside herself, clearly shaken.
-Then the behemoth turned, as if he had had a sudden change of mind, and lifted its trunk, sniffing the hot air.
+For a long moment, it stood with his back to us, absorbed in a world accessible only to him.
+Kalape was beside herself, shaken.
+Then the behemoth turned, as if struck he had had a sudden change of mind.

 Kalape let out a small shriek, covering her mouth.
 I whipped out my camera and leaned out of the window.
 He flared his ears.
-Kalape looked at Piet as if asking him to save us all.
-I zoomed in on the old beast as he kicked a cloud of dust carelessly and swung his massive head sideways.
+Kalape looked at our driver as if begging him to save us all.
+I zoomed in on the old beast as he kicked a cloud of dust and swung his massive head sideways.
 Time to retreat.
-Piet shoved the gear stick to reverse and we began to back off.
+Piet shoved the gear stick to reverse and backed off the Land Rover slowly.

 We all sat silent for a while, still in awe of what we had just witnessed.
 But there had been something exceptionally warm, — almost reassuring — about Kalape’s raw reaction.
 It was reassuring because it reminded me that the African elephant — or perhaps the African bush itself — had that same magical effect on a tough South African woman, who had seen more than her fair share of life, as the rest of us.

-It had been reassuring because Kalape, for a moment, had been all that humanity used to once be; fearful, respectful, and fully alive in the presence of that most astounding of sights; life itself.
+It had been reassuring because Kalape, for a moment, was what humanity once was; fearful, respectful, and fully alive in the presence of that most astounding of sights; life itself.